Development Studies Programme

 Development Studies (DVS) is a field of academic enquiry in which we explore debates, experiences and practical ways of achieving an improvement in the human condition.
 The University of the Witwatersrand (Wits), situated in Johannesburg, South Africa, is richly endowed with teaching and research resources in this field.
 Located in the economic heartland of a developing country with huge income disparities, it offers students and researchers a unique combination of conceptual and practical insights into the development needs of societies.
 On our university’s doorsteps are communities ranging from the very poorest to the relatively well-off.
 Our neighbouring states range from effective democracies to societies undergoing fragile transitions.
 Some are torn apart by instability; others are wrestling with reconstruction.

 The DVS Programme is a leading inter-disciplinary post-graduate programme at Wits.
 It offers a range of specialisations in social science including health, labour, gender and rural development.
-The graduate coursework Programme in Development Studies at Wits caters for the varied skills and intellectual approaches that characterize the development field.
-Students and researchers at the University are able to draw upon a vast range of local and international academic expertise, and on NGO, government, and business experiences to give intellectual depth and practical meaning to their work.
+The graduate coursework programme caters for the varied skills and intellectual approaches that characterize the development field.
+Students and researchers at the university are able to draw upon a vast range of local and international academic expertise, and on NGO, government, and business experiences to give intellectual depth and practical meaning to their work.